smurariu/invoiceninja/README.md

 # invoiceninja

-You can use this Dockerfile to build an image for Invoice Ninja that will run on a Raspberry Pi III (arm7v).
+You can use this Dockerfile to build an image for Invoice Ninja that will run on a Raspberry Pi 3 (arm7v).

 I left the original code in the Dockerfile commented out so that you can have an idea of the changes required to get this up on a RPI.